 My longtime girlfriend and I recently took a brief break from our busy lives to tie the knot.
 The whole experience was unforgettable, but one of the highlights was the amazing outpouring of generosity from our friends and family members, many of whom we hadn’t always been good about keeping in touch with.
 We got all sorts of presents, some of which are still sitting in storage as we get moved into our new place.

-One of the more novel gifts, courtesy of the tremendous generosity of my wife’s cousin, is a share in a local community-supported agriculture (CSA) program.
+One of the more novel gifts, courtesy of the tremendous generosity of my wife’s cousin, is a share in a local Community Supported Agriculture (CSA) program.
 Never mind that I had no idea what a CSA was – my wife had to patiently explain it to me.
 Just a few weeks into our membership, I’m hooked, and not just because I’m eating more fresh vegetables than at any time in my life.
-Turns out, this thing is saving us a decent amount of money.
+Turns out, this thing is saving us a decent amount of money, while mooting our vague plans to turn our tiny yard into an edible garden.
+(If that’s an option for you, I suggest reading this Reach Financial Independence article about growing your own vegetables.)

 What Is a CSA?